 Not everyone is fortunate enough to share my love of beer.
 Perhaps they had an unfortunate episode with beer when they were younger, or maybe they just haven’t yet found one they like.

-When I first met my wife, she was adamant that she didn’t like the flavor of the beer.
+When I first met my wife, she was adamant that she didn’t like the flavor of beer.
 Most of the IPAs my buddies and I were drinking would be far too hoppy for her and darker beers just didn’t appeal.
 Eventually, though, my beloved wife had to relent and give beer another try.

 If you are fed up with going to parties where beer seems to be the only choice (unless you want a coke or other sugary drink), you’re fed up with being the odd one out at the local bar, or just don’t know what beer you would like to drink, then read on.
 Who knows, you may even end up liking beer!

-How to Overcome the Taste of Beer
+How To Overcome the Taste of Beer

 There may be times when drinking beer doesn’t seem avoidable, perhaps at a bachelor or college party when you don’t want to be the only one standing in the corner with a glass of water.
 Or, maybe you like the feeling you get from drinking an alcoholic beverage.

-A recent study in Chicago even found that some people actually make beverage choices on the feeling or buzz it gives them rather than the taste.
+A recent study in Chicago found that some people actually make beverage choices on the feeling or buzz it gives them rather than the taste.